NEOForCE: Near-Earth Objects' Forecast of Collisional Events: Introduction

 A much more effective approach is a linear approach: where one assumes that the errors of the orbital parameters at the time of a possible collision, $t$, are linearly related to the errors at the epoch of observations, $t_0$.
 In this case, one can integrate only the orbit of the nominal asteroid state vector together with variational equations, deriving the transition matrix and partial derivative matrix of orbital parameters at time $t$ over $t_0$.
 Using this matrix one can estimate the uncertainty region of the asteroid at time $t$ and assess the impact probability.
-The first linear method was introduced by \citet{1993BAAS...25.1236C} who also proposed to use the target plane for the impact analysis.
-The important drawback of this approach is that the asteroid must come close to the Earth (enter its sphere of influence $\approx 929,000$~km), making linearization validity limited. \citet{2015MNRAS.446..705V} proposed the use of a special curvilinear coordinate system related to the asteroid's osculating orbit to overcome this limitation.
+The first linear method was introduced by \citet{1993BAAS...25.1236C} who also proposed to use the target plane for the impact analysis. {In addition to the linear assumption (which can be broken by a close encounter)} the important drawback of this approach is that the asteroid must come close to the Earth (enter its sphere of influence $\approx 929,000$~km), making linearization validity limited. \citet{2015MNRAS.446..705V} proposed the use of a special curvilinear coordinate system related to the asteroid's osculating orbit to overcome this limitation.
 This allows us to calculate satisfactorily accurate probabilities of an asteroid collision with the Earth, even if the distance between the Earth and the nominal asteroid at time $t$ exceeds 1~au.
 Later \citet{2020MNRAS.492.4546V} improved this approach and called it Partial Banana Mapping (PBM) method.
 Because the method constructs the curvilinear uncertainty region of an asteroid then finds the part of this region, which is closest to the Earth and maps it to the target plane.
-However, the linear relation between the errors of orbital parameters is a very important assumption and is limiting the usage of this method to the situation when the two-body formalism is not significantly violated.
+However, the linear relation between the errors of orbital parameters is a very important assumption and is limiting the usage of {linear methods} to the situation when the two-body formalism is not significantly violated.